Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 })();

-options: BrowserContextOptionsCreates a new page in a new browser context.
+Optionaloptions: BrowserContextOptionsCreates a new page in a new browser context.
 Closing this page will close the context as well.

 This is a convenience API that should only be used for the single-page scenarios and short snippets.
 Production code and testing frameworks should explicitly create browser.newContext([options]) followed by the browserContext.newPage() to control their exact life times.

-acceptWhether to automatically download all the attachments.
-Defaults to true
+Optionaloptions: { OptionalacceptWhether to automatically download all the attachments.
+Defaults to true where all the downloads are accepted.

-baseURL?: stringWhen using page.goto(url[, options]),
+OptionalbaseURL?: stringWhen using page.goto(url[, options]),

 page.route(url, handler[, options]),